Cinema of Italy: 1950s

 Starting from the mid-1950s, Italian cinema freed itself from neorealism by tackling purely existential topics, films with different styles and points of view, often more introspective than descriptive.
 Thus we are witnessing a new flowering of filmmakers who contribute in a fundamental way to the development of the art.

 Michelangelo Antonioni is the first to establish himself, becoming a reference author for all contemporary cinema.
 This charge of novelty is recognizable from the beginning as the director's first work, Story of a Love Affair (1950), marks an indelible break with the world of neorealism and the consequent birth of a modern cinema.
 Antonioni investigated the world of the Italian bourgeoisie with a critical eye, left out of the post-war cinematic lens.
 In doing so, works of psychological research such as I Vinti (1952), The Lady Without Camelias (1953) and Le Amiche (1955), free adaptation of the short story Tra donne sole by Cesare Pavese, came to light.
 In 1957, he staged the unusual proletarian drama Il Grido, with which he obtained critical acclaim.

 In 1955, the David di Donatello was established, with its Best Picture category being awarded for the first time only in 1970.
+Named after Donatello's David, a symbolic statue of the Italian Renaissance, are film awards given out each year by the Accademia del Cinema Italiano (The Academy of Italian Cinema).